 Bring a little bit of Times Square into your home with our RGB LED matrix panels.
 These panels are normally used to make video walls — here in New York we see them on the sides of buses and on bus stops — to display animations or short video clips.
 We thought they looked really cool so we picked up a few boxes from the factory.
 One has 512 bright RGB LEDs arranged in a 16x32 grid on the front, the other has 1024 LEDs in a 32x32 grid.
 On the back is a PCB with IDC connectors (one set for input, one for output: in theory you can chain these together) and 12 16-bit latches that allow you to drive the display with a 1:8 (16x32) or 1:16 (32x32) scan rate.

-These panels require 12 or 13 digital pins (6 bit data, 6 or 7 bit control) and a good 5V power supply, up to 2A per panel (when on full white).
-We suggest our 2A regulated 5V adapter and either a terminal block DC jack, or solder a jack from our DC extension cord.
+These panels require 12 or 13 digital pins (6 bit data, 6 or 7 bit control) and a good 5V power supply, at least a couple amps per panel.
+We suggest our 2A (or larger) regulated 5V adapters and either a terminal block DC jack, or solder a jack from our DC extension cord.
 Please read the rest of our tutorial for more details!

-Keep in mind that these displays are designed to be driven by FPGAs or other high speed processors; they do not have built in PWM control of any kind.
+Keep in mind that these displays are normally designed to be driven by FPGAs or other high speed processors; they do not have built in PWM control of any kind.
 Instead, you're supposed to redraw the screen over and over to 'manually' PWM the whole thing.
-On a 16 MHz Arduino Uno, we managed to squeeze 12-bit color (4096 colors) with 20% CPU usage but this display would really shine if driven by an FPGA, CPLD, Propeller, XMOS or other high speed multi-processor controller.
+On a 16 MHz Arduino Uno, we managed to squeeze 12-bit color (4096 colors) but this display would really shine if driven by an FPGA, CPLD, Propeller, XMOS or other high speed multi-processor controller.